cryptic-bazinga/python/flask-app/README.md

 # Flask Jackpot Game

 This project is a simple Flask web application that simulates a jackpot game.
 Users can visit the web application, and the server will randomly determine if they win a jackpot based on a rolling mechanism.
+## NOTICE ##
+if you wish to fork this project and upload it as your own do not remove any signitures of the code
 ## Project Structure

 ```